bevyengine/bevy/release-content/release-notes/render-assets-diagnostics.md

 ## Goals

-Create diagnostics plugins `MeshAllocatorDiagnosticPlugin`, `MaterialDiagnosticPlugin` and `RenderAssetDiagnosticPlugin` that collect measurements related to `MeshAllocator`s, `MaterialBindGroupAllocator`, and `RenderAssets` respectively.
+Create diagnostics plugins `MeshAllocatorDiagnosticPlugin`, `MaterialAllocatorDiagnosticPlugin` and `RenderAssetDiagnosticPlugin` that collect measurements related to `MeshAllocator`s, `MaterialBindGroupAllocator`, and `RenderAssets` respectively.

 `MeshAllocatorDiagnosticPlugin` and `MaterialDiagnosticPlugin` measure the number of slabs, the total size of memory